JonLatane/jonline/README.md

 * (Optional for development) A Docker registry you can push images to

 Why this goal for this project?
 See [Scaling via Federation](#scaling-via-federation).

+## Motivations
+Current social media and messaging solutions all kind of suck.
+In many ways, and in spite of his character issues, Richard Stallman was generally right about many of the problems social computing presents today.
+If we trust applications with closed source run on private Alphabet, Meta, Apple, etc. servers, *of course we're going to get the disinformation and effective-advertising-driven consumerism that plague the world today*.
+But of course, these models are great for building a profitable company that can return value to shareholders.

+At the same time as the closed source/private server model has grown due to its profitability, software complexity has grown immensely, but largely unnecessarily, to handle scaling modern applications.
+MapReduce across a huge privately-owned cluster is absolutely useful for making the entire Internet searchable.
+But for communicating with a network of friends you know in real life, I don't really think it's necessary.
+Jonline is an attempt to prove this.

+## Scaling via Federation

+I (Jon 😊👋) run the Jonline server at https://jonline.io, but

 ## Building and running locally
 Use `cargo build` and `cargo run` to run against your local database and memcached.